 - International Law

-In terms of substance, the broad theme connecting the various strands of my work until now has been the space outside of traditional, doctrinal understandings of international law and legal history, and the manner in which the global legal order has been imagined and actualised by various legal actors on a local, regional and international level.
+I am particularly interested in the space outside of traditional, doctrinal understandings of international law and legal history, and the manner in which the global legal order has been imagined and actualised by various legal actors from a sociological standpoint.

 My doctrinal project sought to provide a new, interdisciplinary perspective on the history of self-determination and its complicated and pivotal impact on the development of international law over the past centuries.
 Drawing on broader political, socio-legal and critical approaches to law it focussed on the multiple interpretive and normative visions of self-determination which exist in international law.
 I drew particular attention to the manner in which the polysemy and indeterminacy of self-determination as a legal idea has provided a unique juridical space in which groups may either challenge or affirm the limitations of the existing normative basis of law, enabling critical moments of encounter between previously excluded claimants and established legal orders.